emdashdrupal/Carto/Home.md

 | Water Bodies | Raster   | The water depths | ![Water Bodies](src/Carto-Water.png) |
 | Zoning       | Vector   | The zoning cells (small blocks) | ![Zonings](src/Carto-Zoning.png) |

 Users only need to switch between the six options in the table above under general circumstances.
 For the users who want to have all controls over the exported fields, Carto also provides them the **Advanced Mode** to play with.
-To enable the advanced mode, users just need to click on the “Show Advanced” button.
-New options, including a dropdown selector and several checkboxes, will appear at the bottom of the “Zoning” option.
-You can configure each feature type’s fields, by selecting the feature type in the “Select Feature” dropdown first, then manually toggling the fields you want to change.
+To enable the advanced mode, users just need to click on the **Show Advanced** button.
+New options, including a drop-down selector and several checkboxes, will appear at the bottom of the **Zoning** option.
+You can configure each feature type’s fields, by selecting the feature type in the **Select Feature** drop-down first, then manually toggling the fields you want to change.

 > [!NOTE]
 > Due to a known issue, double-click **Show Advanced** button after switching options in the **Select Feature** drop-down to force the game to reload the interface.

 ![Advanced Mode](src/Carto-Custom-Export-tab-Advanced.png)

 Carto provides two types of fields: *spatial* and *non-spatial*.
-The former stores the spatial data of the currently selected features, that is, **their shapes**; the latter stores the attribute data of the currently selected features, in other words, **their statistical data**.
+The former stores the spatial data of the currently selected features, that is, their *shapes*; the latter stores the attribute data of the currently selected features, in other words, their *statistical data*.
 Currently, Carto requires users to select at least one spatial field for each feature, while there are no restrictions on non-spatial fields (because Carto always outputs the Name field of the object).
-Followings are all fields supported by Carto:
+The next sections describe the fields supported by Carto:

 ![Illustration of the relationship between spatial and non-spatial fields](src/Carto-Field-Type.png)